UnwarySage/3601-in-clojure/README.md

 # sage-server
-A skeleton showing how to lay out a clojure web server for 3601 classes browse to /help to see more info, once you have launched it
+A skeleton showing how to lay out a clojure web server for 3601 classes.
+Browse to /help to see more info, once you have launched it.

 ## Prerequisites